-(cont. on pg...15) CONTENTS - 1 INTRODUCING NAHLE: THE NATIONAL ASSOCIATION OF LODGING ENGINEERS Robert Elliott, NAHLE's Executive Director and former American Hotel and Lodging Association Vice President, discusses the formation and benefits of the National Association of Hotel & Lodging Engineers and its new website. - 1 1ST PERSON: ASSOCIATIONS-THEIR EXISTENCE AND OUR EXPECTATIONS Manny Higazi, an active fullservice property chief engineer, speaks his mind on his expectations of a new trade association for hotel engineers. - 5 MOISTURE SURVEYS ARE A PLUS IN THE ROOFING BUSINESS Roofing expert, Kerry Garner of Coatings Application and Waterproofing (CAW), discusses how you can save energy and reduce re-roofing costs by combining a little modern technology and some common sense with your next roofing project. - 5 WHAT DO YOU CALL A SNOOPING CHIEF ENGINEER?
-NAHLE contributing author, Manny Higazi, takes off his tool belt and writes about his experience visiting his own property as a "Manager on Duty." - 7 DESIGNING A MAINTENANCE PROGRAM FOR MARBLE AND STONE FLOORS Fred Hueston, a foremost authority on natural stone and consultant to hotels worldwide, outlines what your marble and other stone maintenance programs should include. - 11 HOTEL MAINTENANCE: THE BASICS August Craanen, hotel engineer, consultant and member of AH&LA's Engineering and Environment Committee, discusses the common elements of Guest Room Maintenance Programs and provides a sample Room Maintenance Program Checklist. - 17 THE GREEN MACHINE Art Attaway, NAHLE contributing author and hospitality expert, suggests the green hospitality train is leaving the station and you're either on board or you'll be left at the station. - 19 UPCOMING EVENTS NAHLE provides a calendar of noteworthy events of interest to fellow hotel engineers. - 20 THE PAPER-LESS OFFICE MYTH OR REALITY?
-Robert Elliott suggests computer technology allows offices to go 'paper-less' and demonstrates a business model for going green at corporate HQ. - 22 RESOURCE LIST: STONE RESTORATION PROVIDERS Special resource section listing stone and tile restoration contractors by state - 24 ADVERTISERS AND SERVICE PROVIDERS
+- INTRODUCING NAHLE: THE NATIONAL ASSOCIATION OF LODGING ENGINEERS Robert Elliott, NAHLE's Executive Director and former American Hotel and Lodging Association Vice President, discusses the formation and benefits of the National Association of Hotel & Lodging Engineers and its new website. - 1ST PERSON: ASSOCIATIONS-THEIR EXISTENCE AND OUR EXPECTATIONS Manny Higazi, an active fullservice property chief engineer, speaks his mind on his expectations of a new trade association for hotel engineers. - MOISTURE SURVEYS ARE A PLUS IN THE ROOFING BUSINESS Roofing expert, Kerry Garner of Coatings Application and Waterproofing (CAW), discusses how you can save energy and reduce re-roofing costs by combining a little modern technology and some common sense with your next roofing project. - WHAT DO YOU CALL A SNOOPING CHIEF ENGINEER?
+NAHLE contributing author, Manny Higazi, takes off his tool belt and writes about his experience visiting his own property as a "Manager on Duty." - 8 DESIGNING A MAINTENANCE PROGRAM FOR MARBLE AND STONE FLOORS Fred Hueston, a foremost authority on natural stone and consultant to hotels worldwide, outlines what your marble and other stone maintenance programs should include. - 12 HOTEL MAINTENANCE: THE BASICS August Craanen, hotel engineer, consultant and member of AH&LA's Engineering and Environment Committee, discusses the common elements of Guest Room Maintenance Programs and provides a sample Room Maintenance Program Checklist. - 18 THE GREEN MACHINE Art Attaway, NAHLE contributing author and hospitality expert, suggests the green hospitality train is leaving the station and you're either on board or you'll be left at the station. - 20 GOING GREEN IN ORLANDO Tim Arwood, CEOE and Director of Engineering for Sheraton Orlando Downtown Hotel, speaks to the local "Green" movement and future trends. - 20 UPCOMING EVENTS NAHLE provides a calendar of noteworthy events of interest to fellow hotel engineers.
+Would you like to see your even posted?
+Contact NAHLE if you have an event you would like to see posted. - 21 THE PAPER-LESS OFFICE MYTH OR REALITY?
+Robert Elliott suggests computer technology allows offices to go 'paper-less' and demonstrates a business model for going green at corporate HQ. - 23 ADVERTISERS AND SERVICE PROVIDERS www.watermc.net stopwater4u@watermc.net